SJagadeesh1117/dynamic-thread-group-auto-correlation/README.md

 Use the Soak scenario to run moderate traffic for hours and observe memory, response times, and system degradation.

-## Included Fix

-This jar also includes a fix for result file startup behavior so JMeter keeps stock-style overwrite and append prompting behavior instead of showing unexpected prompts from disabled listeners.
 ## File Integrity

 - SHA-256: `478252444b87aec2221f6f09b56198ddccbea7bf27d0c7bf4e8abf928c5ba4ab`